Historic nuclear waste

-The government of Canada has accepted responsibility for the long-term management of this waste, which is currently managed by the Low Level Radioactive Waste Management Office (LLRWMO), run by Canadian Nuclear Laboratories Ltd. (CNL).
+The government of Canada has accepted responsibility for the long-term management of this waste, which is currently managed by the Historic Waste Program Management Office, run by Canadian Nuclear Laboratories Ltd. (CNL).

 Radioactive waste has been produced in Canada since the early 1930s, when the first radium and uranium mine began operating at Port Radium, Northwest Territories.